Pranaam19/2048-game/README.md

 5. **Restart**: Click "New Game" to start over at any time.

+## 📱 Mobile Responsiveness

+The game is fully optimized for mobile devices:

+- **Touch Gestures**: Swipe in any direction to move tiles (mobile only)
+- **On-Screen Controls**: Directional buttons appear below the board on mobile devices
+- **Responsive Layout**: Adapts to all screen sizes (desktop, tablet, mobile)
+- **Landscape Support**: Optimized layout for landscape orientation
+- **Touch-Friendly**: All buttons meet minimum touch target size (44px)
+- **Performance**: Passive event listeners for smooth scrolling and gestures

+### Mobile-Specific Features
+- Touch gestures only activate on screens ≤ 768px wide
+- Direction buttons automatically show/hide based on screen size
+- Optimized board sizing for different viewports
+- Instructions and footer adapt to available space

 ## 🏗️ Architecture & Design

 ### Functional Programming Principles